Local

 The fire was extinguished by firefighters, and no injuries were reported, according to Howard.

-Outbound Newtown Pike between Nandino Boulevard and Citation Boulevard is expected to be closed for several hours while officials clean up a fluid spill from the tractor-trailer, Howard said.
+Outbound Newtown Pike between Nandino Boulevard and Citation Boulevard was closed for several hours while officials cleaned up a fluid spill from the tractor-trailer, Howard said.

 This story was originally published June 10, 2026 at 8:43 AM.